SAYbaw/Gotham/microbit_Brightness_Guide.md

 ### Define (set) MAX_VALUE and add a sound to the 'On Start' Block
 'Set volume' block is in the Music section
 ![](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/Screen%20Shot%202023-04-17%20at%209.24.03%20AM.png)
-### Add 'Set volume' and some kind of tune or tone from music to each button event
+### Add 'Set volume' and some kind of tune or tone from music to each button event (button A and button B)
-Place in the 'if' section of the 'if else' block.
-Make sure it is placed after the 'change clickCt' block.
+Place in the 'if' section of the 'if else' block of buttan A and button B. Make sure it is placed after the 'change clickCt' block.
 The formula for 'set volume' is the same as the brightness, just with MAX_VOLUME.
 If you have a long tune playing on start, then you do not have to add another tone or tune here but it may be easier for testing to triger a new tone or tune on each button click.
 ![](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/Screen%20Shot%202023-04-17%20at%2012.04.46%20PM.png)